Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for an Acura NSX are $1,884 a year for full coverage.
-Comprehensive costs around $434, collision insurance costs $832, and liability costs $460.
-A liability-only policy costs as little as $510 a year, and high-risk insurance costs around $4,100.
-16-year-old drivers receive the highest rates at up to $6,830 a year.
+Comprehensive costs around $434 each year, collision insurance costs $832, and liability insurance costs $460.
+Liability-only coverage costs as little as $510 a year, and high-risk coverage costs around $4,100.
+Teen drivers receive the highest rates at up to $6,830 a year.

 Average premium for full coverage: $1,884